What’s in Biden’s $2 trillion jobs and infrastructure plan?

 - Biden is proposing $80 billion to fix Amtrak’s repair backlog.

-- Biden’s proposal establishes $174 billion in grant and incentive programs for state and local governments and the private sector to build a national network of 500,000 electric vehicle chargers by 2030.
+- It would establish $174 billion in grant and incentive programs for state and local governments and the private sector to build a national network of 500,000 electric-vehicle chargers by 2030.

-- It seeks to replace 50,000 diesel transit vehicles and electrify at least 20 percent of the country’s “yellow” bus fleet.
+- The proposal seeks to replace 50,000 diesel transit vehicles and electrify at least 20 percent of the country’s yellow school bus fleet.

-- The plan invests $25 billion in airports, including programs to renovate terminals and expand car-free access to air travel.
+- The plan would invest $25 billion in airports, including programs to renovate terminals and expand car-free access to air travel.

 - Biden is also pitching $17 billion for inland waterways, coastal ports, land ports of entry and ferries to invest in the nation’s freight system.

-- The American Jobs Plan targets 40 percent of climate and clean infrastructure investments to disadvantaged communities.

-Infrastructure “at home:” $650 billion
+Infrastructure ‘at home’: $650 billion

-- Biden’s proposal invests $213 billion to build and retrofit more than 2 million homes.
+- Biden’s proposal would invest $213 billion to build and retrofit more than 2 million homes.
 The plan would build and rehabilitate more than 500,000 homes for low- and middle-income home buyers and invest $40 billion to improve public housing.

-- Biden’s proposal aims to deliver universal broadband, including to more than 35 percent of rural Americans who currently lack access.
+- Biden’s proposal aims to deliver universal broadband, including to more than 35 percent of rural Americans who lack access to high-speed Internet.

-- The plan invests $111 billion to replace the country’s lead pipes and service lines.
-The effort would reduce lead exposure in 400,000 schools and childcare facilities and improve the safety of drinking water.
+- The plan would invest $111 billion for clean drinking water, $45 billion of which would be used to replace the country’s lead pipes and service lines.
+The effort would reduce lead exposure in 400,000 schools and child-care facilities and improve the safety of drinking water.

 - The proposal calls for $100 billion to upgrade and build new public schools.
-It also invests $12 billion in community college infrastructure and $25 billion to upgrade child care facilities.
+It also would invest $12 billion in community college infrastructure and $25 billion to upgrade child-care facilities.

-- The plan would put $16 billion toward hundreds of thousands of jobs plugging oil and gas wells and reclaiming abandoned coal, hardrock and uranium mines.
-Jobs would also be created to lay transmission lines.

-- Biden is proposing $18 billion to modernize Veterans Affairs hospitals and clinics, and $10 billion to revamp federal buildings.
+- Biden is proposing $18 billion to modernize Department of Veterans Affairs hospitals and clinics and $10 billion to revamp federal buildings.

-- The plan also invests $10 billion for conservation workers, including those focusing on public lands and environmental justice.

 Care economy: $400 billion

 - The plan expands access to home- or community-based care for seniors and people with disabilities.
-It would extend a Medicaid program, Money Follows the Person, to move elderly nursing homes residents out of nursing homes and back into their own homes or into the care of loved ones.
+It would extend a Medicaid program, Money Follows the Person, to move elderly residents out of nursing homes and back into their own homes or into the care of loved ones.

 - Biden also calls for improving working conditions, including higher wages and more benefits, for caretakers, who are disproportionately women of color and who have largely stayed on the job during the coronavirus pandemic.